The Center Conjecture for thick spherical buildings: Introduction

 \begin{cor} The Center Conjecture~\ref{centerconj} holds for spherical buildings without factors of type $H_4$. \end{cor}

-While any spherical Coxeter complex is a spherical building, not all spherical Coxeter complexes occur as Coxeter complexes for thick spherical buildings (\cite{Tits_w}), namely, there are no thick spherical buildings of type $H_3$ ( ) and $H_4$ ( ).
-Any spherical building has a canonical (depending only on its isometry type) thick structure resulting by restricting to a subgroup of the Weyl group (\cite{Scharlau}, \cite[Sec.\ 3.7]{KleinerLeeb}).
-The polyhedral structure so obtained is coarser.
-The Center Conjecture is more natural when posed for thick spherical buildings, because in this way $K$ is a subcomplex of the natural polyhedral structure of $B$.
+While any spherical Coxeter complex is a spherical building, not all spherical Coxeter complexes occur as Coxeter complexes for {\em thick} spherical buildings (\cite{Tits_w}).
+Namely, there are no thick spherical buildings of type $H_3$ ( ) and $H_4$ ( ), these being the only cases.
+On the other hand, any spherical building has a canonical thick structure (depending only on its isometry type) which results from restricting to a subgroup of the Weyl group (\cite{Scharlau}, \cite[Sec.\ 3.7]{KleinerLeeb}).
+The polyhedral structure thus obtained is (possibly) coarser.
+The Center Conjecture is more natural when posed for thick spherical buildings, because then $K$ is a subcomplex of the natural polyhedral structure of $B$.
 In this case we have:

 \begin{cor} The Center Conjecture~\ref{centerconj} holds for all thick spherical buildings. \end{cor}